OliverBrotchie/optionals/README.md

 # Optionals&nbsp;&nbsp; 🦀

 Rust-like error handling and options for TypeScript and Deno!
-This module allows you to remove Null and Undefined from your projects with the help of ES6 Symbols and helper functions and is Inspired by Rust's `Option` and `Result`.
+This module allows you to remove Null and Undefined from your projects with the help of ES6 Symbols and helper functions.
+Inspired by Rust's `Option` and `Result`.

 ## Why